Luke Theodore Upshure: Parents and immediate family

-Upshure's father was Luke Upshure, born about 1847 on the Eastern Shore of Maryland and died sometime before 1900.
-His mother was Elizabeth West Upshure, born about 1851 in Arkansas City and almost certainly born to parents who were slaves.
+Upshure's father was Luke Upshure, born about 1847 on the Eastern Shore of Maryland.
+His mother was Elizabeth West Upshure, almost certainly born to parents who were slaves.
 Luke and Elizabeth were married in New York on December 11, 1880.
 She died in 1924.
 In addition to Luke Theodore, they had two children who survived infancy, Walter Eli and Marselina Elizabeth.
 Two others died young.

 At the time of Upshure's birth his father was 33 and his mother 29.
 Public records show that Upshure lived with both parents and then solely with his mother until he was in his early 30s.
-Upshure was married to Anne McVey (1887–1982).
+Upshure was married to Anne McVey.
 The date of their marriage is not known and it may not have been registered.
 It is likely to have occurred after the death of Upshure's mother in 1924 when he was in his 40s and she in her late 30s.
 She was raised in Missouri by a father who was, she said, "a real radical" and, as an adult, her own social and political outlook was a decidedly radical one They met in New York where both lived in Greenwich Village and she directed plays for a living.
 Press accounts that mention both Upshure and McVey do not refer to them as a married couple but rather as separate individuals.